TonyWhitley/Gearshift.ahk/README.md

 ShifterNumber  =    1       ; Shifter port
 ClutchNumber   =    1       ; Clutch port
+ReverseClutchAxis = false   ; If true then the clutch input goes from 100 (down) to 0 (up)

 TestMode       =    false   ; If true then show shifter and clutch operation

 ClutchEngaged  =    90      ; (0 - 100) the point in the travel where the clutch engages
+                            ; if ReverseClutchAxis then ClutchEngaged = 10
 doubleDeclutch =    false   ; Not yet implemented reshift =           true    ; If true then neutral has to be selected before
                             ; retrying failed change.
 If false then just have